tylerhaugen-stanley/instagramcollection/README.md

 ## Running the program

 - In a terminal window execute `node .../server.js`
-- In a brower window, load `localhost:3000`
+- In a browser window, load `localhost:3000`

 ## Authors